6 Best Reasons to Give Handmade DIY Gifts

 Please note that making your gifts at home doesn't mean that they will cost less than what you can purchase from the store.
 Particularly in the case of fiber crafts (knitting and crocheting), it may indeed cost you more to purchase materials than to purchase a completed item at the store.

-The purpose in giving handmade gifts is to give something that is personal and individual to the person receiving the gift.
+The purpose of giving handmade gifts is to give something that is personal and individual to the person receiving the gift.
 You might not save money, but you give a particularly meaningful gift.

 Any gift you make is one of a kind.
 No two creations will ever be the same as one another, and this gives each piece special meaning.
 Even if you use the same pattern twice, you'll never reproduce the afghan that you made for your mother.
 The one you give your sister will be different.
 If you make candles for gifts, the scents and colors will be unique: You'll never make them the same again.

 Needle crafts (of all kinds) lend themselves most to individuality because of variations in fabrics, yarns or cording.
 On the other hand, these are also the most expensive crafts to give as gifts and generally take the most time to produce.
 If you're looking to save money on your gifts, needle crafts aren't a good choice.

 Do you enjoy giving handmade gifts to your loved ones?

 If you've ever had to look everywhere for the perfect gift for a picky person, you'll understand the significance of a handmade gift being personal for the person who will be receiving it.
 When you choose to make your gifts rather than purchasing them, you can choose colors (or fragrances or flavors) you know your loved one will appreciate and enjoy.